 Herbal switchels and shrubs – The original energy drink

 Today, many people drink apple cider vinegar for it’s health giving properties, but it’s popularity as a refreshing beverage goes way back.
 In the American colonies, switchel was a favourite tipple of thirsty farmers who often drank it while harvesting hay.
 This gave rise to the nickname “Hay-maker’s Punch”.
-Switchel (also known as shrub) is basically a vinegar drink, combined with fruit juice and sweetened with honey, brown sugar or maple syrup.
-The addition of medicinal plants also made it popular among herbalists, who used the combined properties of herbs, vinegar and honey to make effective, tasty and cheap remedies for a variety of common ailments.
+Switchel (also known as shrub) is basically a vinegar drink combined with fruit juice and sweetened with honey, brown sugar or maple syrup.
+The addition of botanicals also made it popular among herbalists, who used the combined properties of herbs, vinegar and honey to make effective, tasty and affordable remedies for a variety of common ailments.

 In recent years there’s been a revival of interest in vinegar based drinks, both by bartenders and herbalists, who use a variety of seasonal ingredients to make refreshing, healthy concoctions.
-Switchels make an excellent base for mock-tails, and modern herbalists are rediscovering the delights of making shrubs as they offer a suitable alternative to tinctures.
-Vinegar based medicines are great for children (who mostly like the taste,) and people avoiding alcohol.
+Switchels make an excellent base for mocktails, and modern herbalists are rediscovering the delights of making shrubs as they offer a suitable alternative to tinctures for people abstaining from alcohol.
+Vinegar based medicines are also great for children who (mostly) like the taste.

 Vinegar as medicine